D.WRE Oral Exam Process

 This will be an informal process in which the panel wants to see the extent of your experience, understanding of water resources engineering, and application of ethics in engineering.

 *The Board reviews each application individually but may waive the oral exam component if the applicant has extensive experience.

 The Academy conducts panel oral exams in-person each year at the EWRI Congress.

-The next EWRI World Environmental & Water Resources Congress will be held Sunday, June 3, 2018 in Minneapolis, MN.
+The next EWRI World Environmental & Water Resources Congress will be held Sunday, May 19, 2019 in Pittsburgh, PA.